Is ChatGPT a Biomedical Expert? -- Exploring the Zero-Shot Performance of Current GPT Models in Biomedical Tasks: Conclusion

-We showed that in context learning, both zero- and few-shot, with recent LLMs trained on human feedback can compete with fine-tuned state-of-the-art systems in some domain specific questions answering tasks.
-Zero- and few-shot learning can greatly simplify and speed up development of complex NLP or IR systems, which might be especially useful for research and prototyping.
+We showed that in context learning, both zero- and few-shot, with recent LLMs trained on human feedback can compete with presumably fine-tuned state-of-the-art systems in some domain-specific questions answering tasks.
+Zero- and few-shot learning can greatly simplify and speed up the development of complex NLP or IR systems, which might be especially useful for research and prototyping.
 It also opens up the possibility to improve use-cases where fine-tuning is not feasible due to a lack of available training data.

 Prompt engineering for these models poses challenges, and grounding the answer generation with the right context information is an interesting problem for current and future generative search systems research.
-Even though the currently offered GPT models have severe limitations regarding cost of usage, speed, and factuality, we see promising research towards making these types of models more affordable accessible and improve their over all performance and factuality.
+Even though the currently offered GPT models have severe limitations regarding cost of usage, speed, and factuality, we see promising research towards making these types of models more affordable and accessible and improving their overall performance and factuality.

 \FloatBarrier